nihole/wikigraph/README.md

 Here is a brief presentation of wave analysis:

-- Each graph has a root that represents the statement under discussion, and the entire graph is a set of pros and cons with respect to that root statement.
+- **Root.** Each graph has a root that represents the statement under discussion, and the entire graph is a set of pros and cons with respect to that root statement.

 Consider two statements: A and B. We will assume that of these statements can be either true or false.
 Then the following dependences of statement A on B are possible: